 Brake or tail light is not working: repair options and cost

-Have any of your brake lights or tail lights stopped working?
-One burnt-out bulb may not seem like a big deal, however each of your taillights serve an important safety function.
-According to the NHTSA statistics, one-third of all car crashes in the US in 2017 were rear-end collisions1
+Your taillights serve an important safety function.
+According to NHTSA statistics, one-third of all car crashes in the U.S. in 2017 were rear-end collisions1

 .
 This means that keeping all of your lights in working order can save you more than a warning or ticket from the police.